-3) You also need to add the following language to your Section 7 no-recourse provision: "In the case of brokered loads, Carrier agrees that Shipper will have no liability for freight charges and Carrier shall look only to the Broker for payment of its charges, regardless of whether the shipment is freight pre-paid or collect."
-F. Rate Confirmation Agreement: If your broker uses rate confirmation agreements (you should insist in the contract with the broker that they do), make certain that all rate confirmation agreements contain all of the Section 7 language, specifically also including the new language described above.
+charges and Carrier shall look only to the Broker for payment of its charges, regardless of whether the shipment is freight pre-paid or collect."

+F. Rate Confirmation Agreement:

+If your broker uses rate confirmation agreements (you should insist in the contract with the broker that they do), make certain that all rate confirmation agreements contain all of the Section 7 language, specifically also including the new language described above.

-Even if you do all of these things, we cannot assure you that you will not have any of these claims, or that some sympathetic court will not still side with the "innocent" motor carrier.
-However, by taking these steps, you will substantially reduce your risk of having these claims and you will substantially enhance our ability to successfully defend yourself against them.
+Even if you complete all of these steps, we cannot guarantee that you will not have any of these claims or that some sympathetic court will not still side with the "innocent" motor carrier.
+However, by taking these steps, you will substantially reduce your risk of having these claims, and you will substantially enhance our ability to successfully defend yourself against them.

-Should you have any questions or if you would like to discuss any of this, feel free to contact Shumaker for additional guidance.
+Should you have any questions, or if you would like to discuss any of this, feel free to contact me for additional guidance.